- Music

 The band wrote that the unauthorised use of their music made them “both nauseous and furious.”

-Franz Ferdinand have condemned the use of their 2003 hit ‘Take Me Out’ in a propaganda video by the Israeli Defense Forces.
+Franz Ferdinand have condemned the use of their 2003 hit ‘Take Me Out’ in a propaganda video made by the Israeli army.

 Frontman Alex Kapranos posted on his Instagram Stories criticising the IDF for using their music “without our consent.”

-The IDF propaganda video features footage of fighter planes and ground explosions, while an Israeli soldier congratulates the country's recent attacks on Iran.
-It is captioned “Operation Roaring Lion – this is how it’s done.”
+The IDF propaganda video features footage of fighter planes and ground explosions, while an Israeli soldier praises the country's on-going attacks on Iran.

 “These warmongering murderers are using our music without our consent,” Kapranos hit back.
 “This makes us both nauseous and furious.
 Kind of typical though, isn’t it?
 To strut up and take what isn’t theirs with a vile arrogance…”

-Franz Ferdinand have been vocal critics of Trump in the past, criticising the US president in their 2016 track ‘Demaguogue’ which came out as part of an independent campaign created by “Artists for a Trump-free America.”
+Franz Ferdinand have been vocal critics of the US President, Donald Trump, in the past, criticising him in their 2016 track ‘Demagogue’ which came out as part of an independent campaign created by “Artists for a Trump-free America.”

 The band recently performed in Dublin's National Stadium for a night of "showmanship and technical excellence."